 - Madrona Street – the first third of the street starting from Throckmorton Avenue.

 - Gardner Street - From West Blithedale Avenue to Corte Madera Avenue.

 To further lessen the impacts during construction, PG&E representatives have conducted neighborhood outreach and are available to work business and residential customers to keep them informed of the project and to mitigate specific concerns such as driveway access, parking, and disruptions to gas service.
-Additionally, PG&E staff and contractors will also use an off-site staging area to minimize the numbers of trucks and heavy equipment on the impacted streets, and construction workers will use, when possible, boring techniques to minimize disruptions to the roadway.
-All construction areas will have highly visible signage placed in advance to inform drivers of changes to roadway configurations.
+Additionally, PG&E staff and contractors use an off-site staging area to minimize the numbers of trucks and heavy equipment on the impacted streets, and construction workers use, when possible, boring techniques to minimize disruptions to the roadway.
+All construction areas have highly visible signage placed in advance to inform drivers of changes to roadway configurations.

-PG&E and City staff are making every effort to mitigate traffic impacts during construction in the downtown area and are working with the Mill Valley Chamber of Commerce to notify local businesses and residents of the planned work.
+PG&E and City staff are making every effort to mitigate traffic impacts during construction in the downtown area and are working with the Mill Valley Chamber of Commerce to notify local businesses and residents of the work.
 The City is also working closely with PG&E to ensure that the construction work will not affect emergency vehicle access or response times.

 If you have any questions or concerns specific to this project please call PG&E:

 - Customer Care Representative Aaron Murphy - 707-577-1062

 - All other PG&E related questions - 1-800-743-5000

 - If you smell gas - 1-800-743-5000 (24/7)

 Last updated: 8/14/2014 6:19:34 PM